inwx/ansible-collection/plugins/docs/dns-module-documentation.md

     username: test_user
     password: test_password

-- name: Ensure that there is only one A record of test.example.com inwx.collection.dns:
+- name: Ensure that there is only one A record for test.example.com inwx.collection.dns:
     domain: example.com
     type: A